rebelsky/csc301-new/_eboards/eboard38.md

 ### Friday PSA

+* If you indulge, please indulge in moderation.
+* Consent is essential.
+* Make the choices that are right for you.

 ### Upcoming token-generating activities

-* Vegan Potluck this Saturday.
+* Prof. Eliott's Elbica Non-Coffee Chat today.
+* Chamber Ensemble Sunday at 7:30 pm in Sebring-Lewis
+* Old people and student vocal concert Sunday at 2pm in Herrick.

 Other good things

 * Swim meet this weekend.
 Earn money by timing!
 And pizza!
-* Synchronized swimming performance some time this weekend.
+* Synchronized swimming performance 4:30 p.m.
+Sunday.

 ### Upcoming work

 * [HW11](../assignments/assignment11) due YESTERDAY (ish)
     * Implement skip lists
-* Reading for Monday
+* Reading for Monday: Section 8.5, Topological sort

-* [HW12](../assignments/assignment12) due in about one week and one day.
+* [HW12](../assignments/assignment12) due in about sixish days.
     * Some dynamic programming problems
     * Topological sort